Tactikal/CSE151A-WI23-Project/README.md

 y['income'] = y['income'].map({'>50K': 1, '<=50K': 0})
 ```

 ### Model 1: Logistic Regression

+We first split the data set into training and testing sets using a 20% test size and a random state of 21.
+Then, we instantiated the logistic regression model with a maximum iteration parameter set to 5000 and fit it to the training data.

 ```
 trainX, testX, trainY, testY = train_test_split(X,y,test_size=0.2,random_state = 21)